Aumwich/cosmis/cosmis_archdoc.md

 ---

 ## Project Overview
-Cosmis is a Discord-based social simulation game adapted from William A. Gamson's SIMSOC (Simulated Society).
-Our project involves building a Discord bot system to run this adaptation, designed for 10-90 players who take on roles exploring society, economy, and social justice through structured gameplay.
+Cosmis is a digital social simulation game adapted from William A. Gamson's SIMSOC (Simulated Society).
+Our project involves building a platform-agnostic system with implementations for both Discord and Matrix, designed for 10-90 players who take on roles exploring society, economy, and social justice through structured gameplay.

-While SIMSOC was designed for in-person, classroom-based interactions, Cosmis leverages Discord's digital platform to create an accessible, modern version of the simulation that maintains the educational core of the original while adding new possibilities for engagement and analysis.
+While SIMSOC was designed for in-person, classroom-based interactions, Cosmis leverages digital platforms to create an accessible, modern version of the simulation that maintains the educational core of the original while adding new possibilities for engagement and analysis.
+The platform-agnostic design ensures flexibility and broader accessibility across different communication platforms.

 ### Educational Goals
 The Cosmis project aims to create a free, accessible educational tool that facilitates understanding of: